Screen Gems

-Screen Gems is an American film production label of Sony Pictures Entertainment, a subsidiary of Japanese conglomerate, Sony Group Corporation.
-Screen Gems has served several different purposes for its parent companies over the decades since its incorporation, initially as a cartoon studio that was active from 1921 to 1946, then a television studio that was active from November 1948 to May 6, 1974, and later on as a film studio that was founded on December 8, 1998.
-Screen Gems currently serves as a film production division of Sony that specializes in genre films, mainly horror.
+Screen Gems is an American film production company of Sony Pictures Entertainment, a subsidiary of the Japanese conglomerate, Sony Group Corporation.
+The Screen Gems division at Columbia Pictures lot has served several different purposes for its parent companies over the decades since its incorporation, initially as a television studio that was active from November 1948 to May 6, 1974, and later on as a film studio that was refounded on December 8, 1998.
+Screen Gems serves as a film production division of Sony that specializes in genre films, mainly horror.

-Screen Gems is currently one of the five live-action labels of the Sony Pictures Motion Picture Group, alongside Columbia Pictures, TriStar Pictures, Sony Pictures Classics, and 3000 Pictures.
+Screen Gems is one of the five live-action labels of the Sony Pictures Motion Picture Group, alongside Columbia Pictures, TriStar Pictures, Sony Pictures Classics, and 3000 Pictures.